spinfal/Fortnite-Info-Bot/README.md

 # READ THIS
 This might be out-of-date or some APIs may no longer work/need to be updated!
-If you wish to help, please open a pull request with any changes/fixes.
-Eventually I will update this.
+I am no longer maintining this code.

 # Info
-**Modified by me, aka Spin.
-I am currently maintaining this to the best of my ability.**
+**Modified by me, aka Spin.**
 ## __**THIS WAS ORIGINALLY MADE BY [ignBane](https://github.com/ignBane)**__ <3

 # Lynx